FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 Without these robust security measures in place, MQTT communications can become targets for potential breaches, exposing sensitive data and undermining operational efficiency.

-### Single Point of Failure and The Risks of Vendor Lock-In
+### Single Point of Failure and the Risks of Vendor Lock-In

 In industrial operations, MQTT is commonly used as a central broker for data flow, meaning all the information from your IoT devices passes through this single broker.
 If the broker goes down, it can cause major disruptions, So, while using MQTT, it becomes crucial that you have a clear strategy for managing your broker.
 This includes ensuring high availability and implementing backup solutions to minimize disruptions.

 Furthermore, one significant pitfall of using MQTT is the potential for **vendor lock-in**.
 Many organizations may choose a specific MQTT broker or service provider based on their initial requirements, but as their operations grow and evolve, they may find it difficult to migrate to another solution.
 This challenge arises because different brokers may have unique features, configurations, and proprietary extensions that can complicate the migration process.
 The more tightly integrated a broker is with an organization’s existing systems and workflows, the harder it becomes to switch to an alternative without incurring substantial costs or operational disruptions.

 Additionally, vendor lock-in can limit flexibility and innovation, forcing organizations to adapt their processes to fit the broker's capabilities rather than the other way around.
 If the chosen broker lacks essential features or scalability options, organizations may be stuck with inadequate solutions that do not meet their evolving needs.
 To mitigate the risks associated with **vendor lock-in**, it becomes important for organizations to prioritize interoperability when selecting an MQTT broker.
-Opting for open-source solutions or platforms that support standard can facilitate smoother transitions between different services.
+Opting for open-source solutions or platforms that support standards can facilitate smoother transitions between different services.

-We recently announced the launch of our new MQTT broker service at FlowFuse!
+FlowFuse recently announced the launch of a new MQTT broker service.
 This service adheres to open-source standards and emphasizes robust security, featuring username and password authentication along with comprehensive access control mechanisms.

 With the FlowFuse Platform, you can now easily manage all your IoT devices, Node-RED instances, and MQTT clients from a centralized platform, ensuring your operations remain secure.
 Discover the powerful capabilities this service brings to your IoT solutions.
 For more details, check out our announcement blog]( todo: link to announcement blog).